greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

     ![Validate](../img/snowflake/Validate-1.png)

 2. When the notification indicating the Validation was successful appears, click the link in the notification or click the **Validations** tab.
-Your results will appear similar to this:
+Your results appear similar to this:

     ![Validation Result 1](../img/snowflake/Validation-Result-1.png)